Cabin at Vogel State Park in Blairsville, Georgia. Photo by @vikram_skhangarot

 Remote Cottages Near the Okefenokee in Fargo

-Sleep just outside the famous Okefenokee Swamp when you stay at the Suwannee River Eco-Lodge nature retreat in Fargo.
+Sleep just outside the famous Okefenokee Swamp when you stay at the Suwannee River Eco-Lodge nature retreat in Fargo, located near Georgia's southern border and about one hour east of Valdosta.
 Surrounded by pine-scented forest, it offers exceptional privacy and 10 comfortable one- or two-bedroom cottages for individuals as well as groups.
-Visit near-by Stephen C. Foster State Park where you can take ranger-led boat tours to look for alligators, bobcats, racoons, deer, owls, and more swamp wildlife.
+Visit nearby Stephen C. Foster State Park where you can take ranger-led boat tours to look for alligators, bobcats, racoons, deer, owls, and more swamp wildlife.

 Yurt Villages at 6 State Parks